 8. Remove from oil and place on a plate with a paper towel to absorb the oil.
 You can also place the cooked fries on a sheet pan and keep them in the oven to stay crispy.
 If you are making a whole bunch, I would heat the oven to 300 and place the fries in a single layer on a cookie sheet.

-9. Once they’re all fried, you’re ready to eat!
+9. Once they're all fried, you're ready to eat!
 They taste amazing plain, but they would also be great with a dipping sauce of your choice!
-My personal fave would be ranch dressing!
+My personal fave would be my homemade ranch dressing!

-10. If you have leftovers, you can store them in the fridge and just re-heat in the oven at 350-375 until crispy.
+10. If you have leftovers, you can store them in the fridge and just reheat in the oven at 350-375 until crispy.